 With all the recent news about a recession and the trade war with China, there are some economists who are reminding us about 2008 and even worse, the 1930s.
-However, no one can predict an economic collapse.
+However, no one can predict an economic crash or economic collapse.
 The signs on Wall Street are pointing toward a possible recession.

 On August 14, 2019, we had our biggest loss in the stock market all year with a drop of 800 points.
 Investors are rattled by the growing trade war with the U.S. and China.
 The key is to get out of this situation in 3-6 months.
 The market is still up.
 The latest tariffs against China have been postponed.

-There are economists who are predicting a severe downturn of our economy.
+There are economists who are predicting a severe downturn in our economy.
 So, what are the steps we can take now to survive an economic crash.
 We must start to prepare now.

 What is an Economic Crash?